Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

 \begin{proof} Let $r$ be a natural number.
-Assume that there exists an $(1,r)-$ftss algorithm $\mathcal{A}$ for \textbf{AU} under an unfair daemon.
-Consider a network, $G$, of diameter greater than $2r+2$ \footnote{At least one processor verifies the specification of the \textbf{AU} problem}.
+Assume that there exists a universal $(1,r)-$ftss algorithm $\mathcal{A}$ for \textbf{AU} under an unfair daemon.
+Consider a network $G$, of diameter greater than $2r+2$ (note that in this case, at least one processor must eventually satisfy the specification of the \textbf{AU} problem).
 Let $p$ be a processor of $G$.
-Since the daemon is unfair, it can choose to never activate $p$ unless this processor becomes the only enabled processor of $G$.
+Since the daemon is unfair, it can choose to never activate $p$ in an execution $\epsilon$ unless this processor becomes the only enabled processor of $G$ in a configuration of $\epsilon$ by definition.

-Assume that there exists a configuration $\gamma$ such that no processor is crashed and in which $p$ is the only enabled processor of the network.
-The asynchronism assumption makes this configuration indistinguishable from $\gamma'$, the same configuration in which $p$ is crashed.
-We assumed that in $\gamma$ no other processor but $p$ is enabled.
-Consequently, the network is starved in $\gamma'$.
-This contradicts the liveness property of $\mathcal{A}$, hence no such configuration $\gamma$ exists.
+For the sake of contradiction, assume that there exists a configuration $\gamma$ such that no processor is crashed and where $p$ is the only enabled processor of the network.
+Denote by $\gamma'$ the same configuration when $p$ is crashed.
+Note that the set of enabled processors is identical in $\gamma$ and $\gamma'$ by construction.
+As we assumed that only $p$ is enabled in $\gamma$, this implies that no correct processor is enabled in $\gamma'$.
+Hence, the system is deadlocked in $\gamma'$ and the specification of \textbf{AU} is not satisfied since no clock of correct processor can be updated.
+This contradiction implies that, for any configuration where no processor is crashed, at least two processors are enabled.

-Since there exists no configuration in which $p$ is the unique enabled processor (in every execution starting from an arbitrary configuration), the unfair daemon can starve $p$ infinitely (if no crash occurs).
-This contradicts the liveness property of $\mathcal{A}$. \end{proof}
+Since there exists no configuration where $p$ is the unique enabled processor (in every execution starting from an arbitrary configuration), the unfair daemon can starve $p$ infinitely (if no crash occurs).
+This contradicts the liveness property of $\mathcal{A}$ since $p$ cannot update its clock in this execution. \end{proof}